APPLICATION AND ADMISSIONS PROCESSES

 4. Can I enroll in the discount health insurance program any time during the semester?

--No, you must enroll in the insurance program before the 20th day of classes, and must re-enroll each semester in which you hold a qualifying Graduate Assistantship position.
+-No, you must enroll in the insurance program before the 20th day of classes (10th day during the summer), and must re-enroll each semester in which you hold a qualifying Graduate Assistantship position.

 5. How do I pay for the discounted health insurance?

 -You will fill out the enrollment form (each semester you are eligible for the discounted insurance) and submit it to the Graduate School office.
-Once we have confirmed your eligibility for the discounted insurance, the discounted premium amount will be entered into the system and applied to your fee bill.
-If you previously paid for the university's standard student health insurance, you will be refunded the difference.
+We will register you for the health insurance, and the entire insurance premium will be deducted from your first paycheck after the 20th day of classes.
+If you previously paid for the university's standard student health insurance, you will be refunded the amount you previously paid.
 Please be aware that if you owe tuition at the time the refund is processed, the refunded amount will be automatically applied to the tuition owed.

 6. If I become a Graduate Teaching Assistant (GTA), do I have to attend the GTA Workshop?